apollographql/router/NEXT_CHANGELOG.md

 ### Parse schemas and queries with `apollo-compiler`

-The Router now uses the higher-level representation from `apollo-compiler` instead of using the AST from `apollo-parser` directly.
-This is a first step towards replacing a bunch of code that grew organically during the Router’s early days, with a general-purpose library with intentional design.
+The Router now uses the higher-level representation (HIR) from `apollo-compiler` instead of using the AST from `apollo-parser` directly.
+This is a first step towards replacing a bunch of code that grew organically during the Router's early days, with a general-purpose library with intentional design.
 Internal data structures are unchanged for now.
-Parsing behavior has been tested to be identical on a large corpus of production schemas and queries.
+Parsing behavior has been tested to be identical on a large corpus of schemas and queries.

 By [@SimonSapin](https://github.com/SimonSapin) in https://github.com/apollographql/router/pull/2466

-### Disregard APOLLO_TELEMETRY_DISABLED in orbiter unit test ([Issue #2487](https://github.com/apollographql/router/issues/2487))
+### Disregard value of `APOLLO_TELEMETRY_DISABLED` in Orbiter unit tests ([Issue #2487](https://github.com/apollographql/router/issues/2487))

-`orbiter::test::test_visit_args` failed if APOLLO_TELEMETRY_DISABLED was set.
+The `orbiter::test::test_visit_args` tests were failing in the event that `APOLLO_TELEMETRY_DISABLED` was set, however this is now corrected.

 By [@bryncooke](https://github.com/bryncooke) in https://github.com/apollographql/router/pull/2488